caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 ## Pairwise sequence alignment

-One of the most fundamental tools in bioinformatics is {term}`pairwise sequence alignment`.
+One of the most fundamental algorithms in bioinformatics is {term}`pairwise sequence alignment`.
 {term}`Pairwise sequence alignment` forms the basis of [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), many genome assemblers, phylogenetic inference from molecular sequence data, assigning taxonomy to environmental DNA sequences, and so much more.
 The first real action that we'll add to our plugin is a method that performs pairwise sequence alignment using the Needleman-Wunsch global pairwise alignment algorithm {cite}`Needleman1970`.

 You don't need to understand how the NW algorithm works interally to implement our method, because we're going to work with a Python function that implements the algorithm for us.
 But, you'll need to understand what its input and outputs are to be able to annotate them, and you'll need to understand at a basic level what it does so that you can test that your code is working as expected.

-If you do want to learn more about pairwise sequence alignment, the specific algorithm and implementation that we're going to work with here is covered in detail in the *Pairwise Sequence Alignment* chapter of [*An Introduction to Applied Bioinformatics*](https://readiab.org) {cite}`iab-2`.
+If you do want to learn more about pairwise sequence alignment, the specific algorithm and implementation that we're going to work with here is presented in detail in the *Pairwise Sequence Alignment* chapter of [*An Introduction to Applied Bioinformatics*](https://readiab.org) {cite}`iab-2`.
 Briefly:

 > The goal of pairwise sequence alignment is, given two DNA, RNA, or protein sequences, to generate a hypothesis about which sequence positions derived from a common ancestral sequence position. {cite}`iab-2`